shohel1arman/TrustSkin_R/README.md

     --split-csv data/splits/test.csv --split-name test
 ```

-Or all four at once:
+Or loop over all four:

 ```bash
 for m in efficientnet_b3 convnext_tiny vit_b16 swin_tiny; do